Scarborough Board of Education: History

 Towards the end of 1953, there were 32 schools with 13,227 students and 356 teaching staff.

 On January 1, 1954, The Collegiate and Township Boards merged into the new Scarborough Board of Education.
 Dr. King, the principal of Scarborough C.I. became the first Director of Education.
 As the architecture of these new schools was simple, functional and unpretentious, the earlier models were sometimes subject to criticism as bearing too close a resemblance to long, low factory buildings.
 However, as school succeeded school, their style and appearance was progressively improved.
-In some of the more recent buildings marks of beauty and distinction have begun to emerge.
-Indeed, to the eyes of older Scarborough residents accustomed to the bare little brick schoolhouses of the rural period, the latest modern school buildings of gleaming glass, steel, and brick are most impressive temples of learning.
-To attractive well-lighted classrooms have been added new features: beautiful kindergarten classrooms with radiant heating in the floors, libraries, manual training and household science rooms, rooms for nurses and teachers, spacious dual purpose gymnasiums and auditoriums with stages, and modern equipment such as motion picture projectors, tape recorders and even television sets.
-Many children are also transported daily to school in school buses; which ends the era of the day of the long walk to school in wind and rain, snow, mud and dust conditions.
+In some of the more recent buildings distinctions have begun to emerge.
+Residents accustomed to the bare brick schoolhouses of the rural period see updates in the latest modern school buildings composed of glass, steel, and brick.
+New features include: kindergarten classrooms with heated floors, libraries, manual training and household science rooms, rooms for nurses and teachers, spacious dual purpose gymnasiums and auditoriums with stages, and modern equipment such as motion picture projectors, tape recorders and even television sets.
+Many children are also transported daily to school in school buses; which ends the era of the day of the long walk to school despite weather conditions.

 With overcrowding at Scarborough Collegiate Institute and Agincourt High School, they were incapable of coping with the crowds of students seeking secondary education.
 This led to the construction of its third high school Winston Churchill Collegiate Institute, named after Winston Churchill, on Kennedy and Lawrence in the Dorset Park area on December 4, 1953, with the first 657 pupils admitted on September 7, 1954.
 One year later, West Hill Collegiate Institute on Morningside Avenue in West Hill opened on September 6, 1955, to 376 students.
 That year it was also necessary to enlarge Agincourt Collegiate Institute by the addition of seventeen rooms and a gymnasium.